 Matthew will provide an update on Sustainability Reporting Standards, including new Universal Standards being introduced this month, the current and future reporting landscape, and drivers for further adoption.
 This will lead into a discussion on how to reduce confusion in the use and application of standards and increase the availability of transparent, usable metrics for ESG reporting.

-Speaker: Matthew Rusk, Head of North America Regional Hub, Global Reporting Institute
+Speaker: Matthew Rusk, Head of North America Regional Hub, Global Reporting Initiative

 Investor Perspectives: Growing Momentum for ESG Analysis and Systemic Action on Climate Change